We turn to the internet for everything. And that includes questions about nutrition.

 - You aspire to be a nutrition writer in your new career as a dietitian

-- You want to start a private practice some day and heard blogs are important
+- You want to start a private practice some day and heard blogs help get clients

 - Your volunteer or internship work includes blogging and creating social media content

 - You just wanna have a nutrition blog

 This post breaks down why you should learn to write a blog post and how to do it as a dietetic student.